fireteam99/CS211-Midterm-I-Studyguide/CS211-Final-StudyGuide.md

 ### Pointer to Structs
 To declare a pointer to a struct: `struct Person *john;`.
 To access members of struct we can use the dot operator `.` and dereference it `(*person).name` or just the special arrow operator `->` directly `person->name `.
 ### Dynamic Allocation
 We need dynamic memory allocation when we don't how much data we have during compile time.
-These varibles are declared on the heap rather than the stack.
+These variables are declared on the heap rather than the stack.
 ### Memory Management 101
 When a function call is performed the run-time system allocates resources such as local vars, arguments, and results.
 The state associated with a particular function is called an ***activation record***.
 ### Allocating on the Stack